‘Beauty And The Beast’ Might Be Banned By Russia For Being ‘Gay Propaganda’

 Vitaly Milonov, an MP of the governing United Russia party, says that if the screening of the movie revealed that Beauty and the Beast contained elements that went against Russia’s anti-gay law, an all-out ban of the movie might be implemented.
 In 2013, Russia passed a law that severely limited the rights of LGBTQIA people and outlawed the dissemination of any information regarding homosexuality.

-The “objectionable” qualities of Beauty and the Beast was first brought to attention in Russia by lawmaker Vitaly Milonov, who appealed to the Culture Minister in an letter that denounced the movie’s portrayal of the relationship between Gaston, the villain of the story, and his lackey LeFou.
+The “objectionable” qualities of Beauty and the Beast was first brought to attention in Russia by lawmaker Vitaly Milonov, who appealed to the Culture Minister in an letter that denounced the movie’s portrayal of the relationship between Gaston and his lackey LeFou.
 According to The Daily Beast, Milonov urged the minister to make further investigations to ensure that the Disney live-action movie conformed to Russia’s law against “homosexual propaganda.”
 If not, Milonov says, the movie should be banned.

 In the U.S., the inclusion of a gay character in a Disney movie has been met with mixed reactions.
 While some applaud Disney for finally allowing LGBTQIA representation in their movies, others have been far less adulatory.
 The New York Times has reported that Henagar Drive-In, a drive-in movie theater in Alabama, won’t be showing Beauty and the Beast because the movie was, according to the owners, at odds with their religious beliefs.